 These reductions in detention stays were the result of continuing efforts by the juvenile court to expedite the processing of detained cases including the convening of a weekly detention population meeting to staff cases that fall outside of court policy and statutory guidelines.
-These meetings were chaired by the Detention Center's population manager and attended by representatives from the Legal Department (Intake and Assignment Services) and Juvenile Probation in addition to staff from shelter care providers, YDC, ODYS, and court-sponsored commitment alternatives programs (boot camp and community corrections).
+These meetings are chaired by the Detention Center's population manager and attended by representatives from the Legal Department (Intake and Assignment Services) and Juvenile Probation in addition to staff from shelter care providers, YDC, ODYS, and court-sponsored commitment alternatives programs (boot camp and community corrections).
 This committee began to meet on a weekly basis in 1992.
-The purpose of the meetings was to:
+The purpose of the meetings is to:

-- Expedite the screening of detained youth to determine program eligibility for placement in one of the court-sponsored commitment alternatives programs (boot camp or community corrections); - Coordinate the post-disposition transfer of cases to placement (ODYS, YDC, and private placements) including expediting the completion of all court paperwork and placement/commitment packet materials (court orders, completion of social history and psychological assessment reports, etc.); - Facilitate the processing of detained juveniles awaiting hearing dates and those whose hearings have been continued; and - Monitor instances in which juveniles were detained due to probation violations and other violations of court orders (the court discourages detention in these cases unless new charges are filed).
+- Expedite the screening of detained youth to determine program eligibility for placement in one of the court-sponsored commitment alternatives programs (boot camp or community corrections); - Coordinate the post-disposition transfer of cases to placement (ODYS, YDC, and private

-A second Population Management Committee was established in 1991 and agreed to meet on a bi-monthly basis.
-This committee was chaired by the Director of Juvenile Court Services and represented a high level of commitment from the court to monitor detention cases.
-Committee members included the Juvenile Office Chiefs from the County Prosecutor's and Public Defender's Office, a representative from the Cuyahoga
+- placements) including expediting the completion of all court paperwork and placement/commitment packet materials (court orders, completion of social history and psychological assessment reports, etc.); - Facilitate the processing of detained juveniles who are awaiting hearing dates and whose hearings have been continued; and - Monitoring instances in which juveniles are detained due to probation violations and other violations of court orders (the court discourages detention in these cases unless new charges are filed).

-County Department of Children and Family Services, and administrators from every court department except Human Resources.
-Two weeks before each meeting, Research and Information Services staff prepared a report on juveniles who had been detained for 60 days or more including home detention and shelter care cases.
-This report was distributed to all committee members prior to the meeting and cases were individually reviewed to see what could be done to expedite the movement of juveniles from secure detention, shelter care and home detention.
-The court-wide population management committee also reviewed and established court policy with regard to detention.
+A second Population Management Committee was established in 1991 and meets on a bi-monthly basis.
+This committee is chaired by the Director of Juvenile Court Services and represents a high level of commitment from the court to monitor detention cases.
+Committee members include the Juvenile Office Chiefs from the County Prosecutor's and Public Defender's Office, a representative from the Cuyahoga County Department of Children and Family Services, and administrators from every court department except Human Resources.
+Two weeks before each meeting, Research and Information Services staff prepare a report on juveniles who have been detained for 60 days or more including home detention and shelter care cases.
+This report is distributed to all committee members prior to the meeting and cases are individually reviewed to see what can be done to expedite the movement of juveniles from secure detention, shelter care and home detention.
+This court-wide population management committee also reviews and establishes court policy with regard to the detainment of children.

-To facilitate the processing of detention cases, the court created a case management coordinator position.
-This individual worked in Assignment Services with responsibilities similar to those of the courtroom coordinators.
-She was responsible for overseeing and coordinating the flow of case files for all detention cases (including secure detention, home detention and shelter care).
-Her responsibilities included:
+To further facilitate the processing of detention cases, the court created a case management coordinator position.
+This individual works in Assignment Services and has responsibilities similar to those of the courtroom coordinators.
+She is responsible for overseeing and coordinating the flow of case files for all detention cases (including secure detention, home detention and shelter care).
+Her responsibilities include: